Beers15/reading-notes/Readings_Getting-Ready-for-401.md

 3) Now you're ready to manually solve the problem.
 List out the steps that are needed.
 While doing this it is especially important to

-    break down the problem into subproblems and tackle them by order of simplicity.
+    break down the problem into sub-problems and tackle them by order of simplicity.
 To state the obvious, smaller problems are easier

     to solve than larger ones.
-If a subproblem is still too challenging, break it down even further into baby steps that are solvable.
+If a sub-problem is still too challenging, break it down even further into baby steps that are solvable.

     The readings mentioned using an approach similar to mathematical induction to accomplish this.
 Solving the problem for an input